-- The estimation includes CO2 emissions only.
+- the Company's emission calculation methodology was developed by a team consisting of key personnel from the engineering and environment departments and is aligned with the guidance provided by the Greenhouse Gas Protocol.
+The external auditor performed a review of the calculation methodology applied by the Company and assessed the reasonableness of the supporting assumptions; - the Company has used a number of assumptions based on internal and external information including assumptions based on publicly-available data. - For all products: - the estimation includes CO2 emissions only.
 Emissions related to CH4 and N2O were excluded given the very low levels produced by modern aircraft engines.
-Emissions related to NOx were estimated and excluded given the uncertainty related to the NOx emission factors and the relatively low contribution of this emission stream. - CO2 emission factors for kerosene are the ICAO internationally recognized lifecycle emission factor to be used for baseline fossil jet fuels (3.846 kg CO2e per kg of fuel for fossil Jet-A /Jet-A1).
-This factor represents a "well to wake" life cycle analysis to assess the overall greenhouse gas (GHG) impacts of a fuel including each stage of its production and use. - For commercial aircraft: assumptions include the aircraft load factor, aircraft operational usage and average in-service lifetime.
+Emissions related to NOx were estimated and excluded given the uncertainty related to the NOx emission factors and the relatively low contribution of this emission stream, - CO2 emission factors for kerosene are the ICAO internationally recognised lifecycle emission factor to be used for baseline fossil jet fuels (3.846kg CO2e per kg of fuel for fossil Jet-A / Jet-A1).
+This factor represents a "well to wake" life cycle analysis to assess the overall GHG impacts of a fuel including each stage of its production and use. - For commercial aircraft: assumptions include the aircraft load factor, aircraft operational usage and average in-service lifetime.
 Primary data collected within the Company was also used, such as aircraft performance and configuration parameters.
-Emissions related to commercial aircraft engine start and taxing have been included, however, emissions from the Auxiliary Power Units (APU) and ground handling equipment have been excluded.
+Emissions related to commercial aircraft engine start and taxing have been included, however, emissions from the APU and ground handling equipment have been excluded.
 For the purpose of this calculation, the Company integrated into commercial aircraft Scope 3 the likely usage of SAF over the product lifetime, as per the IEA-SDS assumptions.
 Other operating conditions of the aircraft were considered to be static over the whole service life.
 In addition, the Company reports for reference an indicative figure based on a zero SAF usage.
-A330-200 deliveries destined to A330-MRTT conversion were excluded from the commercial aircraft perimeter and included in the military aircraft perimeter as part of the "other products" category. - o For other products: - Helicopters: assumptions include activity data from Company's customer services of helicopter operations such as flight hours per year and region where the helicopter is operated.
-Direct emissions and indirect emissions from jet fuel production are included over the product's entire service life.
-Impact of SAF is not considered. - Military aircraft: flight hours and mission profiles vary significantly depending on conflicts and humanitarian crises.
+A330-200 deliveries destined to A330-MRTT conversion were excluded from the commercial aircraft perimeter and included in the military aircraft perimeter as part of the "other products" category. - For other products: - Helicopters: assumptions include activity data from Company's customer services of helicopter operations such as flight hours per year and region where the helicopter is operated.
+Direct emissions and indirect emissions from jet fuel production are included over the product's entire - service life.
+Impact of SAF is not considered, Military aircraft: flight hours and mission profiles vary significantly depending on conflicts and humanitarian crises.
 The estimation assumes the largest number of flight hours each aircraft has been designed for in its lifetime.
 Impact of SAF is not considered.